aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/icomparisonexpressionevaluator/evaluate/_index.md

 | field | [Field](../../field/) |  |
 | expression | [ComparisonExpression](../../comparisonexpression/) |  |

-The implementation should return **null** to indicate that the default evaluation should be performed.
+The implementation should return ``None`` to indicate that the default evaluation should be performed.